stolostron/rhacm-docs/services/cert_manager/cert_view.md

 ## View the certificates in your cluster
 {: #certs}

-To view all the certificates that are created and managed by {{site.data.keyword.product}} Certificate manager service, run the following command:
+To view all the certificates that are created and managed by Red Hat Advanced Cluster Management for Kubernetes Certificate manager service, run the following command:

   ```
   kubectl get certificate --all-namespaces